List of protected areas of Tanzania

 Protected areas in Tanzania (Hifadhi za Mali hai za Tanzania, in Swahili) are extremely varied, ranging from sea habitats over grasslands to the top of the Kilimanjaro, the tallest mountain in Africa.
 About a third of the country's total area is protected to a certain degree as a national park, game reserve, marine park, forest reserve or the like.
-840 protected areas are spread across 7,330 km² of ocean and 361,594 km² of land in Tanzania.
+840 protected areas are spread across 7,330 km^{2} of ocean and 361,594 km^{2} of land in Tanzania.
 The coastal and marine areas are less protected than terrestrial ecosystems, which are given the highest level of protection.
 Tanzania is one of the world's major biodiversity hotspots thanks to its vast national parks, "the Eastern Arc" mountains, wetlands, coastal forests, marine, and freshwater systems as remarkable reservoirs of plant and animal species.
 A wide range of endemic species of birds, reptiles, snakes, amphibians, wild coffee variations, and the well-known African violet flower can also be found in Tanzania.